 As a first-time screenwriter crafting Mile 22, celebrated novelist Lea Carpenter ramped up her learning process by reading several screenplays director Peter Berg shared with her, as well as watching several movies she admired in the thriller/espionage genre, including Zero Dark Thirty and Munich.

-While Mile 22 is the fourth collaboration between director Peter Berg and leading man, Mark Wahlberg, it marks the first time they’ve partnered to tackle a wholly original narrative — one that is neither a sequel, nor an adaptation of an existing work.
+While Mile 22 marks the fourth collaboration between director Peter Berg and leading man, Mark Wahlberg, it’s the first time they’ve partnered to tackle a wholly original narrative — one that is neither a sequel, nor an adaptation of an existing work.
 Instead of a CGI spectacle, they bring us an intense, smart, and gritty modern action-thriller, which redefines the genre of modern combat cinema – their pairing has resulted in the films Patriots Day, Deepwater Horizon, and Lone Survivor.

 Set in the volatile arenas of intelligence and global politics, director Peter Berg ushers in a new wave of modern combat cinema in MILE 22, which follows an elite paramilitary team who embark on an urgent mission to transport a foreign intelligence asset from an American Embassy in Southeast Asia to an airfield for extraction — a distance of 22 miles.
 This asset possesses highly classified information, which could avert terrorist attacks of catastrophic proportions.

 Mile 22 explores the complicated dynamic between Wahlberg and Lauren Cohen (television’s The Walking Dead, Batman v Superman: Dawn of Justice), as veteran members of the CIA’s most highly prized and most closely-guarded secret operatives.